bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 - Set DEBUG to False while you are testing production environment.

+- Django’s startproject management command sets up a minimal default WSGI configuration for you, which you can tweak as needed for your project, and direct any WSGI-compliant application server to use.
+Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.

 ### docker-compose file

 - Create a `docker-compose.yml` file under main directory at the same level with api/ and client/;